LGBTQ+ History Fellowships, Grants, Prizes, and Opportunities

 OutHistory Fellowships

-Description: The OutHistory Fellowship Program (OFP) is designed to support the presentation of high-quality LGBTQ+ historical exhibits on under-represented topics in North American LGBTQ history, including African Americans, Asian Americans, bisexuals, immigrants and refugees, incarcerated people, Latine people, Muslims, Native Americans, Pacific Islanders, people with disabilities, and sex workers.
+Description: The OutHistory Fellowship Program (OFP) is designed to support the presentation of high-quality LGBTQ+ historical exhibits on under-represented topics in North American LGBTQ history, including African Americans, Asian Americans, bisexuals, immigrants and refugees, incarcerated people, Latine people, lesbians, Muslims, Native Americans, Pacific Islanders, people with disabilities, trans people, and pre-20th century history.

 Sarah Pettit Doctoral Fellowship in Lesbian Studies